Publications

 This Research Paper reviews the collation of work accidental statistics and methodologies used by enforcement authorities and ports and terminals around the world.
 It highlights the lack of common standards.
 As a direct result of this Research Paper, the ISP introduced its confidential annual International Container Terminal Accident Benchmark Scheme.
 Date: 2008 (2nd edition) | ISBN: 978-1-85330-101-8 ...

-RP6: Safe Handling of Radioactive Materials
+RP06: Safe Handling of Radioactive Materials in Ports and Harbours

-RP6: Safe Handling of Radioactive Materials
+RP06: Safe Handling of Radioactive Materials in Ports and Harbours

 RP7: Ship Design Considerations for Stevedore Safety